-Getting balance in these areas is pretty much impossible in my opinion but it’s important to identify where there might be areas for improvement.
+Getting balance in all these areas all the time is pretty much impossible in my opinion but it’s important to identify where there might be areas for improvement.
 Even small changes can make a big difference.
 Naturopathically, my job is to identify the problem areas with you and help you work out ways to make them less of an issue.

 The impact of your environment on your health

 What do we mean by environment?
 Put simply, it’s the world around you.

 - Your house and the location it sits in.
 How old is it?
 What building materials or furnishings are you surrounded by?
 Is there mould, dust, chemicals or other possible drivers of illness in your house?
 Are there animals in the house?
 Is it in the country or by a busy freeway?

 - Do you have ready access to fresh air, clean water, trees and sunshine?